williamouyang/okta.github.io/docs/api/rest/authn.md

 <img style="border: 0; padding: 2;" src="authn_mfa.png" alt="Authentication with Enrolled MFA" />

 This example shows a user who is already enrolled in MFA and needs to complete the challenge phase.
-The value of the state token reflects that the user is already enrolled in MFA.
+The value of the state token is `MFA_REQUIRED` and reflects that the user is already enrolled in MFA.
 This example also illustrates how to request an ID token.
+There are two enrolled factors in this example, a security question and SMS authentication.

 ##### Request Example
 {:.api .api-request .api-request-example}